-keep one still secret spot where dreams may go and
+"In your heart, keep one still secret spot where dreams may go

 ~ Louise Driscoll

-Someone I read recently talked about not falling into the trap of thinking that a dream has to be a big 'all or nothing' pursuit.
-You know the idea that if we don't have lots of time to spend on it, we shouldn't even begin at all, that we should wait to do it when it's more convenient and we're less busy (not to mention all the other excuses we put forth as reasons).
+1. It doesn't need to be big chunks of time.
+I read a book once where the author talked about not falling into the trap of thinking that a dream has to be a big 'all or nothing' pursuit.
+You know the idea that if we don't have lots of time to spend on it, we shouldn't even begin at all, that we should wait for a more convenient season when we're not so busy.

-And that's when I started imagining how I could make these few minutes a special time in the day.
-Kinda like when, years ago, I started a gratitude journal, and throughout the day I'd eagerly look forward to what I would include at day's end, like a goodnight prayer, in my burgeoning notebook.
+3. Make the time enjoyable.
+I started imagining how I could make these few minutes a special time in the day.
+Kinda like when, years ago, I started a gratitude journal, and throughout the day I eagerly looked forward to what I would include at day's end in my pretty notebook.

-Ahhhh....
-I was already getting excited!
-This writing event wouldn't have to be the school textbook grim, painful I've-got-to-get-this-done kind of work, but it was already taking on the flavor of an eagerly anticipated celebration.
+I was getting excited!
+This writing event wouldn't have to be textbook grim, the I've-got-to-get-this-done kind of work, but it could take on the flavor of an eagerly anticipated celebration.
 Talk about feeling nurtured.
 Invigorated.
 Audacious even!

-So we're on our way... and we'll let you know how it unfolds....and Matty, here's a kiss in the breeze for being that loving friend (who by the way lives over at Lazy Bee Farm).
+So we're on our way.
+We'll let you know how it unfolds.
+And, Matty, here's a kiss in the breeze for being that loving friend (who by the way lives over at Lazy Bee Farm.

 Back to my original question... how do you nurture your own dreams?
 Are you making even a little space in your life to taste and see that this is a good thing, so well worth pursuing?